dcousin3/BornOpenData4jsPsych/README.md

 The zip file testExperiment.zip contains the full script for a BornOpen experiment.
 Place it on any server.

+## 2023 update

+It is not possible to have wildcards in the invitation file.
+For example, participants ??? could be allowed to run the experiment, where ? matches any characters.
+Other wildcards are @  (any letter), % (any digit) and ? (any letter or digit).

 ## How to cite

 See Denis Cousineau (2021) Born-Open Data for jsPsych.
 PsyArXiv. https://doi.org/10.31234/osf.io/rkhng